flschr/mbplugin-maps/README.md

 - Show or hide the overlay message.
 - Customize the privacy notice text displayed on the overlay.
 - Set the default zoom level (used if no zoom value is set in the shortcode).
-- Choose the static preview provider (`osm`, `maptiler`, or `geoapify`).
-- Provide an optional static preview style (e.g. a MapTiler style ID or Geoapify theme).
+- Provide an optional static preview style (Geoapify theme).
-- Provide an optional API key for providers that require one.
+- Provide the Geoapify API key that is required for static previews.

-When using the default `osm` preview provider, the shortcode will try to load an image from the OpenStreetMap static map service.
-If that fails, the plugin falls back to a low-traffic MapTiler preview so that the visitor still sees a map snapshot.
-To remove the watermark and increase reliability you can either supply your own MapTiler API key or switch to another provider that you have configured.
+Static previews are now powered exclusively by [Geoapify](https://www.geoapify.com/).
+Configure your desired map theme and provide a valid Geoapify API key to ensure the preview image can be loaded successfully.

 If you previously configured a privacy notice message in an older version of the plugin, the text will continue to be used automatically.